neopragma/teksystems-mainframe-240325/README.md

 - **[UNSTRING.cbl](cobol/UNSTRING.cbl)**.
 A sample program that demonstrates all the options of the UNSTRING statement.

+- **[NUMBERS1.cbl](cobol/NUMBERS1.cbl)**.
+A sample program that demonstrates numeric data formats and the ADD, SUBTRACT, MULTIPLY, DIVIDE, and COMPUTE statements as well as several intrinsic functions applicable to arithmetic.

+- **[DATES.cbl](cobol/DATES.cbl)**.
+A sample program that demonstrates date and time handling.

+- **[DATES.jcl](jcl/DATES.jcl)**.
+JCL to run the DATES program, including a SYSIN data set needed for the ACCEPT statements in DATES.cbl.

 ## Assembler

 - **[BOOMER.asm](asm/BOOMER.asm)**.
 Program that abends, for testing JCL for conditional step execution.